 For many men and women, a toned, flat abdomen epitomizes physical fitness.
 But even healthy, slim individuals can still struggle with excess abdominal skin or simply a soft, flabby appearance.
 Although this is more common in women who have been pregnant, the midsection is a common trouble spot for many people.
 A healthy diet and regular exercise can go a long way toward burning fat and improving muscle tone, but tummy tuck surgery is often the best option for removing excess skin and repairing separated abdominal muscles.
-Board-certified plastic surgeon Dr. Michael Diaz offers tummy tuck in Melbourne to people from Orlando, Viera, Palm Bay, and other cities in Brevard County, FL.
+Board-certified plastic surgeon Dr. Michael Diaz offers tummy tuck in Melbourne to people from Kissimmee, St. Cloud, Viera, and other cities in Brevard County, FL.

 Tummy Tuck Before & After Photos

 This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.